HungNguyenDev1511/Car-detection-serving-model/README.md

 cd api
 ```

-For detailed instructions on setting up and managing the serving infrastructure, please refer to our [Serving Pipeline Guide](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/api/README.md).
+For detailed instructions on setting up and managing the serving infrastructure, please refer to our [Deployment Pipeline Guide](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/api/README.md).